mihir603/FixTrafficAnalyzer/README.md

-# FIX Batch Service
+# FIX Traffic Analyzer

-FIX Batch Service is a local Spring Boot application for importing, inspecting, searching, and replaying FIX 4.2 traffic captures.
+FIX Traffic Analyzer is a local Spring Boot application for importing, inspecting, searching, and replaying FIX 4.2 traffic captures.
 It includes a browser-based UI and a JSON/CSV API.
-The application is designed for local analysis: uploaded captures and parsed data stay on the machine running the service.
+The application is designed for local
+analysis: uploaded captures and parsed data stay on the machine running the service.

 ## Features